• Skip to primary navigation

 Here are some important points to pay attention to when you make this recipe:

 (1) Parboil the ribs to get rid of impurities so that we can have a clear soup with no unpleasant smell.
-It is also the first step in my other soup recipes, such as bak kut teh, pork rib soup with potato and carrot or turmeric braised ribs with tofu.
+It is also the first step in my other soup recipes, such as bak kut teh, pork rib soup with potato and carrot or lotus root soup with pork ribs.

-(2) Simmer very gently and skim off foam frequently.
+(2) Simmer very gently and skim off foam if needed.
 If you have blanched the ribs and simmer gently, chances are you won’t need to skim off a lot of foam.

 Please find detailed list of ingredients and instructions in the recipe card below.
 I hope you will like it.
 We are so glad to discover this simple yet tasty soup while living in Saigon.